 Venice is a great place to shop for Christmas gifts, with its unique handmade gifts such as glass ornaments or lace decorations.
 Campo San Polo’s Christmas market is a favorite with its small stands and ice skating rink.
 The famous Santo Stefano Market has been temporarily closed.

 You’ll find many decorative masks at the market, as well as in shops, with Carnival just around the corner.
-Don’t forget to check out our guide on Carnival and where you can buy Venetian masks. ).
+Don’t forget to check out our . ).

 We recommend a one-day trip to Murano, a nearby island, for the Natale di Vetro (Christmas of Glass), celebration.
 There are many great gift options.